opentripplanner/OpenTripPlanner/docs/Troubleshooting-Routing.md

 Bicycle routing is even more configurable than the other traverse modes: during graph build a so-called bicycle safety score is computed for each street.
 How this is calculated depends on the slope of the way and its OSM tags.
-At request time you can use the `triangleFactors` to decide how important bicycle safety is compared to speed and flatness.
+At request time you can then use the `triangleFactors` to decide how important bicycle safety is compared to speed and flatness.

 Each `WayPropertySet` contains rules for a given set of tag matchers that influence the bicycle safety score.
 For example, a rule looks like this: